 To our surprise, the smoked salmon platter seemed a great compliment to this wine, as well.
 I don’t know if this is more about the versatility of a Barolo wine, or the versatility of our group being world class snackers and sippers.

-The rice crackers served as a great platform for a swipe of horseradish cream sauce, followed with a slice of Tillamook mild cheddar cheese and a chunk of Honey Smoked Fish Company Salmon.
-This is the company that advertises on television and sells their product at Costco.
-We like it.
+The rice crackers served as a great platform for a swipe of horseradish cream sauce, followed with a slice of Tillamook mild cheddar cheese and a chunk of smoked salmon.

 Both of these dishes worked very well for appetizers for Italian Wine.